-- The same surface on the same tooth is covered once every two years, in the following cases: - o decay is visible on the tooth, - o a fracture (crack) has caused the loss of a significant part of a tooth cusp, - o or, a fracture causes significant damage to an existing filing.
+- The same surface on the same tooth is covered once every two years, in the following cases: - o decay is visible on the tooth, - o a fracture (crack) has caused the loss of a significant part of a tooth cusp, - o or, a fracture causes significant damage to an existing filling.

-- Stainless steel crowns - Covered once per tooth every two years.
+Stainless steel crowns or prefabricated crowns

+• Covered once per tooth every two years.